 The student must return unearned grant aid to the college within 45 days from the date of notification.
 Failure by the student to return or make arrangements to return unearned grant aid to the college within 45 days will result in the student being reported to the U.S. Department of Education (USDOE).
 The student will be considered in an overpayment status, and will not be eligible for additional aid at any post-secondary institution participating in Title IV Aid programs.
 Students who are reported to USDOE in an Overpayment Status should contact the USDOE to make payment arrangements to repay the necessary grant funds.
+Students who stop attending Standard College may not receive further financial aid disbursements, may lose some or all the aid that has already been disbursed to their account, may be responsible for repayment of unpaid charges, and may be considered in any be considered in any busile to the store with USDOE.

-Students who stop attending Standard College may not receive further financial aid disbursements, may lose some or all the aid that has already been disbursed to their account, may be responsible for repayment of unpaid charges, and may be considered in overpayment status with USDOE.
+in overpayment status with USDOE.
 Students who stop attending all classes without officially withdrawing from Standard College will be subject to a Return of Title IV Funds calculation at the end of the semester, based on their last date of attendance determined by Financial Aid Services.